 - Have a 360 Degree View

 When asked by Digital Insurance how the insurance industry is adapting to today’s consumer base Chunka Mui, an author, and insurance innovation strategist stated that he believes the industry’s most significant opportunity is to improve customer service by treating customers as people, rather than a policy.
 Technology makes this concept a reality by eliminating information silos and providing insurers with all the information they need at their fingertips to personalize their interactions with a customer.With OnBase Case Management, case managers always have a complete view of information, wherever they are and however they work: in the office, on the road, in the field — in any core application on any desktop or mobile device.
 Essential documents, forms, business processes and reports are at their fingertips.

 Imagine the efficiencies that would result if employees had to spend less time looking for information and more time working with it.
 When all the information needed comes together in one place, suddenly employees can focus on spotting new opportunities to help the customer and build the business, rather than tracking information down.Technology has shifted consumer behavior, and it is time insurers use it to move theirs as well.
 Accenture advises that carriers need to change their business model from one that is product- and process-driven to one in which the customer is central.
 Strategically managing organization information and using the right tools, allows insurers to focus on the client and use data and analytics to drive decisions and experiences.

 The Power of Context

 OnBase and Case Management allow organizations like Farmers Mutual Group to provide easy access to information, to the right people, at the right time, regardless of where they are working.
 The decision to make OnBase a part of their IT infrastructure has helped them to not only manage their content more productively, but it has provided context around that content as well.
-The 360-degree view of their information and the meaning surrounding it has allowed them to look forward to a digital future.
+The 360-degree view of their information and the meaning surrounding it has allowed them to look forward to an electronic future.